s7xdd/reddify/README.md

-An website to display news from different news providers.
+A website to display news from different news providers.
 Work in progress